matt-richardson/teamcity-octopus-build-trigger-plugin/README.md

 - [x] a successful deployment to an environment is complete
 - [x] a release is created
 - [x] a new tentacle is added
+- [x] the release process for a project is changed

 # Installation